 - The district safety coordinator will send out a message to parents that a drill will happen the following week. - School administrators will provide map and keys for law enforcement and/or district employees to check classrooms. - School administrators will provide safety team with observer form to complete and be turned in at the end. - Divide campus up so all classrooms can be checked - Announce lockdown drill over PA (Follow safety procedures which included cards in windows) - Initiate Catapult EMS CODE RED in DRILL MODE (do NOT include first responders and district safety team) - After drill, resolve CODE RED using Catapult.
 Take it off DRILL MODE - After drill, debrief with team.
-(Share with staff at next staff meeting or before). - Send out message to parents on School Messenger:

-We will debrief at the next Safety Meeting scheduled in the board room.
+(Share with staff at next staff meeting or before). - Send out message to parents on School Messenger: - a.
+Hello, this is [NAME AND TITLE] from [NAME SCHOOL].
+I am calling to inform you that our school participated in a lockdown drill today to enhance student safety.
+We have been working closely with Yuba County Sherriff's Department and Marysville Police to improve procedures and guarantee all students and staff is prepared in the event of an actual emergency.
+Have a great day! - We will debrief at the next Safety Meeting scheduled in the board room.